Passionate About Empowering Others

 I then transitioned to college where women were very different than me, loud actually, much louder and prouder than I ever thought a woman could be.
 It was truly culture shock.

 Since then I have grown and changed, questioning my culture of my upbringing while embracing it simultaneously.
 Over the past decade of being in interpreter however made me realize I just jumped from one culture of silence to another.
 Then COVID hit.

 COVID sucked but it came at the same time I was experiencing medical interpreter burn out and questioning many things about my life.
 What did I actually enjoy?
 Do I change based on who I am hanging out with?
 Who am I?
 What do I believe in?
 Do I want to stay married?
 Do I want to move?
 Do I have a voice?
 If I do what happened to it?

 I took some time off work to explore these questions as I developed an extreme curiosity about myself and what I even enjoyed.
+During this time I enrolled in a Master's program for Life Coaching and graduated in October 2021.
 I'm still on that journey but I am happy to say that I've made it through the burning fire of self discovery and am on the path of who I am supposed to be.
 I do have a voice.
 I do have power.
 I am going to use it and no one is ever going to silence me again.

 MA in Life Coaching- 2021